Disappearance of Sneha Anne Philip: Appeals court

 Philip was thus officially declared the 2,751st victim of the Twin Towers' collapse.
 The decision leaves only one missing person whose possible death at the World Trade Center is unresolved.
-Fernando Molinar, a Mexican immigrant, has not been seen or heard from since September 8, 2001, when he told his mother on the telephone that he was starting a new job at a pizzeria near the World Trade Center.
+Fernando Molinar, a Mexican immigrant, has not been seen or heard from since September 8, 2001, when he called his mother to tell her that he was starting a new job at a pizzeria near the World Trade Center.
 A similar petition to Surrogate's Court on his behalf also was rejected.

 Aftermath

 Since the victims' fund made all its payments and closed in 2003, Lieberman will not receive any money.
-The decision does mean that Philip's name can be added to official memorials to the victims.
+The decision did mean that Philip's name could be added to official memorials to the victims.
 One to Philip specifically has already been established at Dutchess Community College, where her mother works as a computer programmer.
 Her family buried an urn full of ashes from Ground Zero at a cemetery near their home.
 Six months after the appeals court decision, in July 2008, the family was officially notified by the city that Philip had been added to the victims' list.

 No physical remains have been found for over a thousand victims of the attacks at the World Trade Center, but Philip's family retained hopes that the jewelry she wore at the time of the attacks, which included diamonds that would have easily withstood the temperatures of the Ground Zero fires, would eventually be recovered and matched to photos the family provided to the city clerk.

 At the National September 11 Memorial, Sneha Anne Philip is memorialized at the South Pool, on Panel S-66.

 Philip's parents have kept her room at their house in Poughkeepsie the same as it was when she lived there, as a memorial, with some added photos and her diplomas.
 Due to the walking involved, her family no longer attends memorial ceremonies at the tower; Ansu Philip, her mother, prefers to visit the memorial on her daughter's birthday.
 Lieberman remains close to his former in-laws, and remarried in 2010 with their encouragement.

 Two memorial funds have been established in Kerala in Sneha's name.
 The Sneha Philip Memorial Fund, started by the family, pays for the treatment of indigent patients at a clinic outside Aluva.
 The Mar Thoma Doctor's Association has also started a fund in her name.